kmichod/hgsc_somatic_landscape/README.md

 ## Requirements

 ## Quick data overview

-VCF files for tumor WES in Black AACES/NCOCS cases following Strelka variant calling Downloaded from Seven Bridges on October 16th, 2022
+* `./data/somatic/vcfs/master/*`
-No filtering or annotation other than Strelka baseline filtering paramters applied
+  * VCF files following tumor WES and Strelka variant calling in the 256 Black AACES/NCOCS analytic cases, no filtering other than Strelka baseline parameteres applied (downloaded from Seven Bridges on October 16th, 2022)
 ## Quick code overview

 ## Analysis and results